-If the complaint has not been resolved at Stage 3, you should write to the Chair of Governors at the school address, giving details of the complaint.
-The Chair, or a nominated governor, will convene a GB complaints panel.
-At this stage one panel member will be independent of the management and running of the school.
+If the complaint has not been resolved at Stage 3, you should write to the Co-Chair of Governors at the school address, giving details of the complaint.
+The Co-Chair, or a nominated governor, will convene a GB meeting.